oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

    * Reference RFC4086 in security considerations about salt entropy
    * Update change controller for the Structured Syntax Suffix registration from IESG to IETF per IANA suggestion
+   * Strengthen security considerations around claims controlling the validity of the SD-JWT not being selectively disclosable
    * Expand/rework considerations on the choice of hash algorithm
    * Better describe and illustrate the tilde separated format
    * Change claim name from `_sd_hash` to `sd_hash`